shawna114/python_api_challenge/README.md

 _Data for this analysis was pulled by performing a weather check on each city, using a series of successive API calls.
 500+ unique cities were included in analysis._

-### The linear regressions models shown below were run for each relationship.
+### Linear regressions models were run for each relationship.
 The plots were separated into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):

 - Northern Hemisphere - Temperature (F) vs. Latitude
 >There is a strong, negative linear relationship between latitude and max temperatures in the Northern Hemisphere.
 In the sample set provided, approximately 77% of the variance in max temperature is explained by latitude.
 As latitude increases, max temperature decreases.